MrBertie/jwl-linker/README.md

 # How to Install

-Download the latest **jwl-linker** [release](https://github.com/MrBertie/jwl-linker/releases), unzip it, and drop the folder into your `{Obsidian Vault}/.obsidian/plugins` folder.
-Edit the plugin folder name to remove the version number, e.g. `-v.0.1.1`, and then restart Obsidian.
+Download the [latest version](https://github.com/MrBertie/jwl-linker/archive/refs/heads/main.zip) from this link, and unzip it.
+You see a folder called `jwl-linker-main`; rename this folder as `jwl-linker` and then add it into your `{Obsidian Vault}/.obsidian/plugins` folder.
-You will need to go to the *Plugin Settings* page in Obsidian and enable the plugin.
+Restart Obsidian and go to the *Community Plugins Settings* page to enable the plugin.

+*Note: you can also click the `<>Code` button above and choose `Download.zip`*

 # How to Use In Reading View